8 Best Renters Insurance Companies in Washington of 2023

 American Family: Best for Unique Endorsements

-American Family has fewer complaints than expected for a company of its size, and it also offers many ways to customize your basic renters policy.
+American Family has fewer complaints than expected for a company of its size and offers many ways to customize your basic renters policy.

 These are add-ons or endorsements.
-While you may pay extra for them, they tend to be good ways to have more expansive and comprehensive coverage.
+While you may pay extra for them, they are good ways to have more expansive and comprehensive coverage.

 Here are the best add-ons that American Family offers: